HamzaAdrat/my-repo/template-computo-myst.md

 %run -i Moroz_dpp.py
 ```

-The simulation algorithm, as presented in Figure ..., provides a method for computing the quantity $\mathbb{P}\left( \frac{4 \pi A}{P^2} \le r \right)$ as a function of $r$ for the Ginibres processes (the same algorithm is applied to other processes as well).
+The simulation algorithm, as presented in Figure ..., provides a method for computing the quantity $\mathbb{P} \left( \frac{4 \pi A}{P^2} \le r \right)$ as a function of $r$ for the Ginibres processes (the same algorithm is applied to other processes as well).
 The Algorithm takes as input the number of points $N$, the number of experiences for the simulation $N_{exp}$ and the range of the varibale $r$ as a list of values.
 Since the simulations require a lot of time to run, we are not going to attach the associated python code, the latter is based on the algorithm described previously.

-Figure ... shows the results of the simulations, where we compare the confidence intervals of the poisson process and the Ginibre process, using first the central cell and then the five central cells.
+Figure {numref}`simulation-fig` shows the results of the simulations, where we compare the confidence intervals of the poisson process and the Ginibre process, using first the central cell and then the five central cells.

 ```{figure} /simulation.png
 ---